 Dirty man.
 Well ok, maybe just the jokes.
 He is an entertainer, after all.
 And founder of "Ukulele Consciousness", which I think has been around for a long while but I can't seem to find the definitive writings of.
 Maybe the whole thing isn't online?

 I guess the jokes worked to get the crowd involved.
-By the time he got to his awesome rendition of "My Girl", the
+By the time he got to his awesome rendition of "My Girl", the whole crowd was singing along.

 Robert Wheeler after spitting some uke wisdom in his customized "uke consciousness" jacket.